japakar/NewAutoEC/readme.md

 - Future Proof

-  - ~~No Hardcoded currencies by dynamically fetching Currencies from EC~~ (remvoed until EC adds this endpoint)
+  - ~~No Hardcoded currencies by dynamically fetching Currencies from EC~~ (removed until EC adds this endpoint)

   - Images are pulled from EC whenever a currency is added